fzhu0628/Adaptive-Worker-Grouping-for-Communication-Efficient-and-Straggler-Tolerant-Distributed-SGD/README.md

-- For more information, we redirect the reader to our full paper: https://ieeexplore.ieee.org/abstract/document/9834752.
+- For more information, we redirect the reader to our full paper: https://ieeexplore.ieee.org/abstract/document/9834752 or https://arxiv.org/abs/2201.04301.
 ## Results
 - Numerical examples: